Tunisia. What a fascinating country it is.

 Having made the video of the tram I make my way along the platform to see where the other line of interest is located.

-The TGM line goes to Marsa Plage and cuts a path right through Tunis lake.
-There isn’t time in this trip to discover the delights of this or it’s destination.
+The TGM line goes to Marsa Plage and cuts a path right through the middle of Lake of Tunis.
+There isn’t time on this trip to discover the delights of that or the train’s destination.
 That’s for another time.
 Back into the city now to complete this initial research…

 Men at work